 He has told her he will apply to the High Court for a new inquest as soon as possible.

 But he added the timing of when it would be held is outside his control.

 Mrs Williams, 59, from Chester, said she was not surprised by the attorney general's decision as her solicitor had already warned her it might be the case.

-Kevin was 15 when he died in the disaster at the Sheffield stadium on 15 April 1989.'Not possible'
+Kevin was 15 when he died in the disaster at the Sheffield stadium on 15 April 1989.